Franklin Prophecy: Authenticity

 According to Pelley, Pinckney wrote that he had kept a journal of the convention.
 This journal has never been found, and no evidence exists for Pelley's claim that it was printed privately.
 The Franklin Institute has rejected Pelley's claims that it owns a manuscript copy of the speech.

 The U.S. Congress report Anti-Semitism in Europe: Hearing Before the Subcommittee on European Affairs of the Committee on Foreign Relations (2004) states:

 The Franklin "Prophecy" is a classic anti-Semitic canard that falsely claims that American statesman Benjamin Franklin made anti-Jewish statements during the Constitutional Convention of 1787.
 It has found widening acceptance in Muslim and Arab media, where it has been used to criticize Israel and Jews...

 Franklin was a friend to the Jews of 18th-century America, and contributed toward the building of Philadelphia's first permanent synagogue.
-The Anti-Defamation League noted that the reference to the civilized world giving Palestine back to the Jews was an anachronism, since the modern Zionist movement did not arise until nearly a century after Franklin's death.
+The Anti-Defamation League noted that the reference to the civilized world giving Palestine back to the Jews was an anachronism, since the modern Zionist movement did not arise until nearly a century after Franklin's death in 1790.
+Furthermore, the earliest usage of "[v]ampire" (vis-à-vis "vampyre") in the Oxford English Dictionary is 1796.

 Similar antisemitic quotations have been attributed to George Washington and have been disproven.
 In 1790, in a marked sign of religious tolerance, Washington sent a letter to the Jewish community in Rhode Island, writing "May the Children of the Stock of Abraham, who dwell in this land, continue to merit and enjoy the good will of the other Inhabitants; while every one shall sit under his own vine and fig tree, and there shall be none to make him afraid."